 Flexible tubing transports the water.
 Black or brown coloring allows the tubing to blend in with soil and mulch.
 Ultraviolet (UV) resistance protects the tubing from deterioration caused by the sun.

-Fittings connect system components or terminate the system.
+Fittings connect system components.

 Stakes secure tubing and support emitters to prevent clogging by soil, debris or bugs.
 Some stakes have built-in emitters.